superfluid-org/fluid/docs/USER_GUIDE.md

 ### Liquidity Balance

-Your liquidity balance represents the size of all your lockers' liquidity positions in the ETH/SUP pool.
+Your liquidity balance represents the size of all your Reserves' liquidity positions in the ETH/SUP pool.

 ## Important Considerations

 ### Security

-- Only you can control your locker
+- Only you can control your Reserve
-- All operations on your locker require your signature
+- All operations on your Reserve require your signature

 ### Fees and Penalties

-- **Locker Creation**: One-time fee set by governance
+- **Reserve Creation**: One-time fee set by governance
-- **Instant Unlock**: 80% penalty
+- **Instant Withdraw**: 80% penalty
-- **Gradual Unlock**: Variable penalty based on duration
+- **Gradual Withdraw**: Variable penalty based on duration

 ### Limitations

-- **Minimum Unlock Amount**: 10 SUP tokens
+- **Minimum Withdraw Amount**: 10 SUP tokens
-- **Minimum Unlock Period**: 7 days
+- **Minimum Withdraw Period**: 7 days
-- **Maximum Unlock Period**: 365 days
+- **Maximum Withdraw Period**: 365 days
 - **Unstaking Cooldown**: 7 days after last staking event
 - **Liquidity Provision Withdrawal**: 7 days after providing liquidity

 ---

-_This guide covers the main user interactions with the SPR SUP Locker System.
+_This guide covers the main user interactions with the SPR SUP Reserve System.
 For technical details and contract specifications, refer to the contract source code and interfaces._